 Does your child need help reading common words?
 Make this family board game.
 It's so fun, she won't even realize she's learning!

-Once your child can recognize the letters of the alphabet, try out this activity that encourages simple word recognition.
+Once your child has mastered the letters of the alphabet it's time to start building words!
+Try out this activity that encourages simple word recognition.